shubhisri15/ahoylove/README.md

-This project is still WIP

 AhoyLove is a short and sweet way of always being able to feel close to your long distance partner.
-This is a web-app / chrome extension that displays your maritime officer's current location (based on their ship MMSI or IMO number), their timezone, the weather at their location and time left to homecoming.
+This is a web-app that displays your maritime officer's current location (based on their ship MMSI or IMO number), their timezone, the weather at their location and time left to homecoming.

+In an ideal world, my app design would have looked like this:

-- (NOT APPLICABLE AT THE MOMENT, THE AISSTREAM API DOES NOT WORK SO PRIMARILY USING DATA FROM THE SCRAPER) Uses the aisstream.io Websocket API to get real time position report for the ship, and the Abstract Web Scraping API as backup in case the websocket API is unable to fetch info.
-(Not ideal, but hey I am trying to save some serious money!)
+- Used the aisstream.io Websocket API to get real time position report for the ship based on its MMSI number
+- Can be installed as a chrome extension for instant access no matter what you are doing.
+(Just click on a little floating widget on the screen and boom you have your partner's info!)

+But because we live in a world where nothing goes according to plan, this is what the LLD looks like:

+- Uses the Abstract Web Scraping API to fetch info based on the IMO number.

 - Uses the OpenWeatherAPI to get the location, weather and timezone information for the given latitude and longitude (obtained from the ship data)

+What were the issues with the initial plan?

+- The websocket API does not work as expected, it has some issues in the source code due to which the FiltersByMMSI filter does not work, and it does not catch all MMSIs.
+All other AIS data APIs are much more accurate in their data transmission, but also extremely expensive to use (not made for personal projects).

+- The current scraping logic my app uses sort of violates the Content Security Policy setup by Google for its extensions.
+This means unfortunately this app cannot be turned into a chrome extension, YET.

+But enough story time.
+Do go ahead and play around!

 Tech stack used: React.js, TailwindCSS, Javascript, Node.js, HTML+CSS
 Below are the screen designs for the personal dashboard (with all the info) designed on Figma: